The Appleton Post Crescent,

 Mr. and Mrs. M.E.
 Gralow and daughter Meriel spent the week-end visiting friends and relatives at Lanesboro and Canton, Minn.

-ALbert T. Schroeder and family, Henry Fick and son, Arnold were week-end visitors in this city.
+Albert T. Schroeder and family, Henry Fick and son, Arnold were week-end visitors in this city.
 Mr. Fisk will remain for a week's visit while the Schroeders and Arnold Fick returned to Milwaukee Monday afternoon.

 A. H. Poepp, partner in the Hudson and Essex organization at Embarrass, left on an extensive trip thru the north Sunday, Sept.
 2nd.
 He is driving a new 1180 Hudson sedan for test purposes and expects to ring up some sensational driving records, which you will read about on his return.